ideabase/proposal-system/README.md

 ### Git

-1. Create a New Repository under IdeaBase
+1. Create a new repository under IdeaBase
 2. [Install Tower](https://www.git-tower.com/) or [GitHub Desktop](https://desktop.github.com/) (or use git in a terminal or shell)
 3. Log into GitHub and [clone the new repository](https://help.github.com/articles/cloning-a-repository/)
 4. Download the [IdeaBase Starter Kit 2.0 .zip file](https://github.com/ideabase/starter_kit2/archive/master.zip) and copy the files into your cloned repository